Sam Cosmi: Professional career

 Cosmi was drafted by the Washington Football Team in the second round (51st overall) of the 2021 NFL Draft.
 He signed his four-year rookie contract on May 13, 2021.

+2021

 Cosmi was named the starting right tackle during training camp and made his professional debut in the opening game of the season.
 In the second quarter, Cosmi left the Week 5 game against the New Orleans Saints with an ankle injury.
 Cosmi missed the next four games until he returned against the Carolina Panthers in Week 11.
 He left that game early due to a hip injury and would eventually be placed on injured reserve on November 29, 2021.
-He was reactivated to the active roster on December 20 and finished out the season playing in nine total games.
+He was reactivated to the active roster on December 20 and finished out the season, though he missed the week 17 game against Philadelphia due to Covid.
+He played in nine total games total, all of which he started.

+2022

 Cosmi underwent thumb surgery following Week 4 of the 2022 season.
 After missing three games, Cosmi played with a club on his hand in Week 8 but in a reserve role with the Commanders choosing to stick with Cornelius Lucas as the starting right tackle.
-In Week 13 against the New York Giants, he got his first start at right guard but left in the third quarter with an ankle injury.
+In Week 13 against the New York Giants, he started at right guard before leaving in the third quarter with an ankle injury.
+He was again the starter for the last game of the year.
+He played in 14 games that season, starting 6 and playing more than half the team's offensive snaps.

+2023

+Cosmi remained at right guard for the 2023 season.
+He managed to remain healthy all season, starting all 17 games and playing in nearly 100% of the team's offensive snaps.

+2024

+On September 4, 2024, Cosmi signed a four-year contract extension worth $74 million with $45 million guaranteed.
+Cosmi again stayed healthy through the 2024 regular season and started at right guard for all 17 games; but he left in the first half of the Divisional round game against the Detroit Lions due to a knee injury.
+It was confirmed the next day that Cosmi tore his ACL and would be out for the remainder of the 2024-25 playoffs.
+He had surgery in early February, 2025.

+2025

+On July 23, 2025, the Commanders placed Cosmi on the active/physically unable to perform (PUP) list for the start of training camp.
+He remained on the reserve/PUP list at the start of the season.
+Cosmi was activated on October 18, ahead of Washington's Week 7 matchup against the Dallas Cowboys.

+Personal life

+Cosmi's parents immigrated from Romania to the United States in the early 1980s.
+He is a Christian.